nosajio/botfarm-cli/Readme.md

   - 📦   **Git**: Sync your own repos of bots with botfarm to make updates easier.
   - 🏃‍♀️  **Easy**: No setup required, just add some bots and you're done!

-Having trouble?
-Submit an issue or ask [Jason](https://twitter.com/__nosaj) a question on twitter.

 ## Install

   - `npm install -g node-gyp`
   - `npm install -g botfarm-cli`

 ### Troubleshooting
-Sometimes the install will fail on Linux environments with `EACCES` permission errors.
+Sometimes on certain Linux systems the above installs will fail with permission errors.
 To remedy this, you can re-install with the `--unsafe-perm` flag:

+`npm install -g --unsafe-perm=true node-gyp`
-`npm install -g --unsafe-perm node-gyp botfarm-cli`
+`npm install -g --unsafe-perm=true --allow-root botfarm-cli`

+Still having trouble?
+Submit an issue or ask [Jason](https://twitter.com/__nosaj) a question on twitter.

 ---